 Darlington is a very small city located in the state of Wisconsin.
-With a population of 2,515 people and just one neighborhood, Darlington is the 283rd largest community in Wisconsin.
-Much of the housing stock in Darlington was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 2,509 people and just one neighborhood, Darlington is the 283rd largest community in Wisconsin.
+Darlington has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Darlington is generally considered to be a blue-collar town.
-37.25% of the Darlington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Darlington, you'll notice that it is more blue-collar than most other communities in America.
+37.25% of Darlington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Darlington is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Darlington who work in office and administrative support (11.59%), management occupations (9.89%), and sales jobs (9.46%).

 Also of interest is that Darlington has more people living here who work in computers and math than 95% of the places in the US.